 When a mosquito draws blood with the tip of its mouth, it injects some of its own saliva, which contains an anticoagulant that prevents your blood from clotting around the proboscis.
 Your immune system recognizes the proteins as a foreign substance and your body produces an immediate attack.
-It releases histamine reaction that causes the itching.
-The histamine also causes your blood vessels to enlarge, creating the circle, or swollen bump around the bite.
+It releases a histamine reaction that causes the itching.
+The histamine also causes your blood vessels to enlarge, creating a circle, or swollen bump around the bite.

-Your immune system could react to these allergies – inducing proteins for up to a week, which explains why an itchy bite can stay around for so long.
+Your immune system could react to these allergies-inducing proteins for up to a week, which explains why an itchy bite can stay around for so long.

 Not everyone has the same reaction, and some people will not even notice that they have been bitten.
 Over time people may also develop a tolerance to bites from mosquitoes of the same type.
 But if you travel and encounter new species, you will get a severe reaction again.